rvkrypto/rvkrypto-fips/README.md

 #	rvkrypto-fips

-FIPS and higher-level algorithm tests for RISC-V Crypto Extension
+Algorithm tests for RISC-V Crypto Extension.

 2021-02-14	Markku-Juhani O. Saarinen <mjos@pqshield.com>

+Version: 2021-07-23	Updated to post-arch review 0.9.4.
+(No "rt" encoding for AES/SM4, sign extension of some RV64 that operate on 32-bit words.)

 *Information and recommendations here are unofficial and under discussion in the [CETG](https://wiki.riscv.org/display/TECH/Cryptographic+Extensions+TG).*

 This repo currently provides
 [RISC-V Cryptographic Extensions](https://github.com/riscv/riscv-crypto)